0xM1cx/Obsidian-Notes/Web_Development/JSFunctions.md

 greet(name);
 ```

 > Note: When a value is passed when declaring a function, it is called **parameter**.
-And when the function is called, the value is passed is called **arguemnt**.
+And when the function is called, the value is passed is called **argument**.

 #### Function return
 The `return` statement can be used to return the value to a function call.